ShannonStanford/Flicks/README.md

   * [X] Title, Backdrop Image, Overview (Landscape mode)
 * [X] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
 * [X] Allow user to view details of the movie including ratings and popularity within a separate activity
-* [X] Improved the user interface by experimenting with styling and coloring. (changed color of action bar, deleted distracting action bar from other non-home activities, changed background color, font, also added play button)
+* [X] Improved the user interface by experimenting with styling and coloring. (changed color of action bar, deleted distracting action bar from other non-home activities, changed background color, font, ellipized extra title text, also added play button)
 * [X] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [X] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [X] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.